NodeOS/NodeOS/Building-From-Source.md

 Hello!
 I'm a user init script :-)
 ```

 Now you're prompted to enter your username and password.
-For now the username and password is `nodeos`
+By default, the username and password is `nodeos` and cannot be changed without altering code.

 ```
 $ username: nodeos